AviatrixSystems/Docs/HowTos/FAQ.rst

 **Q3: How do I setup Okta authentication for VPN?**

+Aviatrix vpn gateway integrates seamlessly with Okta.
+It can authenticate vpn users to Okta service using Okta's OpenVPN pluggin in module.
 Follow the link: `How to setup Okta for Aviatrix VPN gateway <http://docs.aviatrix.com/HowTos/HowTo_Setup_Okta_for_Aviatrix.html>`__